puzzfuzz/puzzfuzz.github.io/_posts/2015-02-28-netflix-culture.md

 - However, corporate team roster is fluid (unlike sports team) so internal "cutthroat" or "sink or swim" behavior is rare and not tolerated
 - Loyalty is Good as a stabilizer
   - People who have been stars, and hit a bad patch, get a near-term pass because they can be stars again
-  - They expect he same: if Netflix hits a _temporary_ bad patch, people should stick it out
+  - They expect the same: if Netflix hits a _temporary_ bad patch, people should stick it out
   - But unlimited loyalty to a shrinking firm, or to an ineffective employee, is not what we are about

 > Sustained B-level performance, despite "A for effort", generates a generous severance package, with respect